-Once you have your Gantt and the project is moving forward, how do you know the actual progress is matching what you planned?
+Once you make a Gantt chart on your Mac and the project is moving forward, how do you know the actual progress is matching what you planned?
 ProjectManager.com has a dashboard that charts your project in real time.
 ProjectManager.com crunches the numbers and delivers your project data in clear and easy-to-read charts, which show task progress, project health, workload and more.

 Can a Gantt chart be more than just a plan and project schedule?
 Yes, with ProjectManager.com.
 It allows teams to work better together.
 Teams can share documents and images added to the task.
 They can also comment at the task level, which keeps the discussion linked to the task and avoids having to filter through endless emails.
 Plus if team members don’t want to use the Gantt chart, they can switch to either the kanban board or task list view to manage their work.

-Super-sized Gantt charts are only the beginning.
+Super-sized Gantt charts for Mac are only the beginning.
 With ProjectManager.com that Gantt chart is part of a larger project management software.
 There are streamlined timesheets and resource management features too.
-Now your Gantt is part of a digital system working to control your project.
+Now your Gantt chart is part of a digital system working to control your project.

 ProjectManager.com is a cloud-based project management software for Mac and PC users that makes building Gantt charts fast and easy.
 Plus, it helps project managers plan, monitor and report on projects and gives project teams a collaborative platform to work more productively.
 See how it can help you build a dynamic Gantt chart on Mac devices and steer your next project to a successful end by taking this free 30-day trial.